Tiffany Mountain by Old Baldy + Freezeout Ridge via Winthrop / 蒂芬妮山

 Back on Whistler Pass, we hiked north on North Summit Trail to Honeymoon Pass.
 The map showed the 7300′ fork with Tiffany Lake Trail 200′ higher.
 So we ended up scrambling down to the basin.

 Soon, we joined the Tiffany Lake Trail through the old burn in North Fork Salmon Creek Basin.
-It’s been incredibly arid throughout.
-So the tiny stream gave us our first water since we left the car.
+It’s been incredibly arid throughout, without a drop of water.
+So, the tiny stream was our only oasis since leaving the car.

 Rock Mountaoin summit ahead